Bibliotherapy: The Magical Healing Quality of Literature

 Bibliotherapy provides representation, diversity and equality.
 It introduces children to a colourful cast of characters, each with their own makeup, personality, needs, emotions and experiences.
 It helps children relate to the characters that are similar to them while allowing children to empathise with characters who are totally different to them.

 Bibliotherapy is an excellent coping mechanism.
 It provides relief from emotional distress and helps manage anxiety and stress better.
 At Book Therapy, we use reading affirmation cards that establish the use of bibliotherapy and reading as a tool for children to managing the stresses and strains of life while also helping to establish a love of reading early on.
 These also provide support when parents or caregivers are not around.

 6. This style of prescribed reading will also benefit the child’s development of self-understanding and self-awareness as well as empathy and problem-solving skills.
 In additional combining prescribed reading with creative writing and storytelling gives the child an opportunity to express and reflect on what they have read, identifying and adopting coping mechanisms for emotional and social challenges at school.

 7. Group reading and discussion also facilitates the integration of various perspectives that may be missing from the interpretations of individual children, which again adds to their general understanding of the literature, the world and others.
-It’s also a key tool for developing empathy.
+It’s also a key tool and facilitator for developing empathy.